Connect with us

 As time passed, the company started to engage with brick-and-mortar vet clinics.

 “We started learning more, seeing what works and what doesn’t work.
 We continued to build, getting early adopters who were willing to work with us based on the product we had developed.
-Thus, we got it to a place where it’s market-ready or product/market fit for that segment,” he explains.“Now our ICP is the brick and mortar vet clinics.
+Thus, we got it to a place where it’s market-ready or product/market fit for that segment,” he explains.“Now our ICP is the brick-and-mortar vet clinics.
 We have our first US clients that are multi-location enterprise GPs, really large enterprises.
 So we’re growing into that, with the main focus being brick-and-mortar, animal hospitals.”
 Sebastian explains.

 One of the lessons learned in the process was the classic one of “if we are catering to everyone, we are not catering to anyone”.
 Defining their ideal customer profile helped.